or

 Players sported his number.

-And for that, he became more than just a tiger.
+For that, he became more than just a Tiger.

 He became Mr. Detroit.